After you submit an online form, read this page for important information on:

 Your duty to check application and registration status

-NOTE: Four to five business days after you submit an online form, check the documents tab in TSDR.
-If your documents do not appear in TSDR after four to five days, please email TrademarkAssistanceCenter@uspto.gov.
+NOTE: Four to five business days after you submit a form, check the documents tab in TSDR.
+If your documents do not appear in TSDR, email TrademarkAssistanceCenter@uspto.gov.

 Unauthorized changes to your file

-If you are notified about a change to your application or registration that you did not authorize, including a change to one or more email addresses, report it to us by forwarding the original “alert” email message to TEAS@uspto.gov with the following information:
+If you are notified about a change to your application or registration that you did not authorize, including a change to any email addresses, promptly report it to us by forwarding the original “alert” email message to TEAS@uspto.gov with the following information:

 - Your name and your direct telephone number